pindi-krishna/ML-and-DL-Notes/Natural-Language-Processing/Transformers/README.md

     1. Positional encoding component
     1. Encoder (Self-Atttention and Feed Forward)
     1. Decoder (Self-Attention, Encoder-Decoder Attention, Feed Forward)
-1. A simple tansformer with 1 encoder and 1 decoder can bee seen in image
+1. A simple tansformer with $1$ encoder and $1$ decoder can bee seen in image
 ![transformer](./Images/transformer-architecture.png)

 ## Encoder and Decoder
 ### Encoder

-1. The encoder is composed of a stack of N = 6 identical layers.
+1. The encoder is composed of a stack of $N = 6$ identical layers.
 Each layer has two sub-layers.
     1. Multi-head self-attention mechanism,
     2. A simple, position-wise fully connected feed-forward network.

 1. A residual connection has been employed around each of the two sub-layers, followed by layer normalization.
-That is, the output of each sub-layer is LayerNorm(x + Sublayer(x)), where Sublayer(x) is the function implemented by the sub-layer itself.
+That is, the output of each sub-layer is $LayerNorm(x + Sublayer(x))$, where $Sublayer(x)$ is the function implemented by the sub-layer itself.

-1. To facilitate these residual connections, all sub-layers in the model, as well as the embedding layers, produce outputs of dimensions = 512.
+1. To facilitate these residual connections, all sub-layers in the model, as well as the embedding layers, produce outputs of dimensions = $512$.

 ![Encoder](./Images/Encoder.png)